ima-eky/100-days-of-code-course/day-8/README.md

 # Encode or Decode Text
 A python program that takes the following as input from user(Assuming all inputs  must be **VALID**)

--If text should be encoded or decoded
+- If text should be encoded or decoded
--Text or message to be ciphered
+- Text or message to be ciphered
--Shift amount(A key used to cipher message that is only shared with who you want to read your message)
+- Shift amount(A key used to cipher message that is only shared with who you want to read your message)

 ## Prerequisites